 Boston, MA, June 21, 2008 --(PR.com

-)-- In 2007, the global telephone interpreting market was worth US$700 million, with an estimated US$500 million generated in the United States.
-Industry research firm Common Sense Advisory estimates this number will increase to US$1.2 billion by 2012.
+)-- Common Sense Advisory calculated that the global market for outsourced interpreting services hit US$2.5 billion in 2007, with telephone interpreting representing a significant percentage of this amount.
+In 2007, the global telephone interpreting market was worth US$700 million, with an estimated US$500 million generated in the United States.
+The firm estimates that this number will increase to US$1.2 billion by 2012.
 The findings are detailed in June 2008 research entitled, “Telephone Interpretation.”
-The report includes the first-ever ranking of the Top 15 telephone interpreting providers worldwide, including two public companies, Language Line Services and Lionbridge.
-Manpower Business Solutions, thebigword, and CanTalk also made the list.

 About Common Sense Advisory, Inc.Common Sense Advisory, Inc. is a research and consulting firm committed to the objective analysis of the business practices, services, and technology driving translation and interpreting services, localization, and business globalization.
 Its analysts deliver in-depth reports on topics including: website and translation content management; translation and interpreting services and best practices; product and website localization; software supporting international business; on- and off-line ethnic marketing and messaging; and more.
 The firm also provides hands-on consulting and training to global business teams.